How I Create Art - The Build ProcessWoodshop NewsWoodworking

 Custom door with trapezoid glass accents in a built in bookshelfAnd finally stained with the customer’s choice of color and installed on the bookshelf.

-If you would like to see more completed picture, or order a custom bookshelf or door.
-Please check out my website for custom built-in bookcase with a trapezoid door
+If you want to see more completed pictures, order a custom bookshelf or door.
+Please check out my website for a custom built-in bookcase with a trapezoid door

 I’m the owner of Benham Design Concepts, a mixed media art studio where I design and build custom furniture and other works of art using wood, glass, stone, and various metals.